collective/plone.recipe.varnish/README.txt

-This will generate a configuration which sends all traffic for any request whose path starts with "/VirtualHostBase/http/plone.org:80/Plone" to a backend server running at 127.0.0.1 on port 8000, while request paths starting with "/VirtualHostBase/http/plone.net:80/Plone" are sent to port 9000.
+This will generate a configuration which sends all traffic for any request whose path starts with "/VirtualHostBase/http/plone.org:80/Plone" to a backend server running at 127.0.0.1 on port 8000, while request paths starting with$ "/VirtualHostBase/http/plone.net:80/Plone" are sent to port 9000.

 Option 3 (rewrites within Varnish)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To have Varnish generate these VHM-style URLs, you can use the **zope2_vhm_map** option.
+To have Varnish generate these VHM-style URLs, you can use the **zope2_vhm_map** option.$
 Here is an example::

   [varnish-instance]